ndp/cajoler/README.md

 * `key`: A key to identify the check/message.
 You may have multiple nudges if you want, and the users' responses are remembered by this key.
 If not provided, a generic key is used.
 * `nudgePrompt`: The text of the nudge.
 Provide this in HTML, or a function that returns HTML.
 If the user clicked a button on a previous visit, the function receives it as a parameter.
 (If not, it receives an empty string.)
 * `yes` A descriptor for the main positive button.
 It's an object with
-    - `verb`: the name of the button signifying an "Yes" answer
+    - `label`: the name of the button signifying an "Yes" answer
     - `callback`: a function to call when the user selects "Yes"
 * `no` An object similar to `yes`, with
-    - `verb`: the name of the button signifying an "No" answer _A blank value indicates there is no "No" button.
+    - `label`: the name of the button signifying an "No" answer _A blank value indicates there is no "No" button.
 (Default)_
     - `callback`: a function to call when the user selects "No"
 * `maybe` An object similar to `yes`, with
-    - `verb`: the name of the button signifying an "Maybe" answer _A blank value indicates there is no "Maybe" button.
+    - `label`: the name of the button signifying an "Maybe" answer _A blank value indicates there is no "Maybe" button.
 (Default)_
     - `callback`: a function to call when the user selects "Maybe"
 * `position` Either `top` or `bottom`, determining where the alert is positioned.